boldare-lech/web-benchmark/README.md

 # web-benchmark
+Not everything from 'RECRUITMENT TASK' is DONE

 ##About
-Simple project for website benchmarking
+Simple project for website benchmarking.

 Symfony 4.4.0-DEV used, just to check it out :-)